StarConKW/starconkw.github.io/index.md

 ## Where and When

+StarCon will be returning to Waterloo on January 19-20, 2019!

+More details will be posted here soon.

+## StarCon 2018

 StarCon 2018 was held at University of Waterloo on January 6th and 7th, 2018.
 Pictures taken by [Neha](https://www.instagram.com/ravellaaa) have been posted [here](flickr.com/photos/155812015@N03/sets/72157692529678365).
 Talks were recorded and videos will be posted once they have been sent to us.
 Information about a potential StarCon 2019 will be announced soon.

 {::nomarkdown}